What is a VAT security bond and do I need to give one?

 But other scenarios also result in this payment being necessary, typically when there have been issues with non-payment in the past.
 Security bond notices are sent to company directors at their home addresses, as well as to the company, and as a director you become personally liable for the payment of the sum.

-What is a VAT security bond and when is one issued?
+What is a HMRC VAT, PAYE, or NI security bond and when is one requested?

 A VAT security bond is a pre-calculated sum of money that must be paid to HMRC by a company director or other officer.
-This bond, or cash deposit, can cover a number of taxes and duties, but when you receive a VAT security bond notice it means that HMRC believe you present a risk of non-payment of your VAT liability.
+This bond, or cash deposit, can cover a number of taxes and duties, but when you receive a VAT security bond Notice of Requirement it means that HMRC believe you present a risk of non-payment of your VAT liability.

 A notice that this payment is required could be received in various circumstances, including when: